NENUBioCompute/EGNN/README.md

 pip install -r requirements.txt
 ```
 ## 📥 Data Acquisition
-If you are interested in our work and would like to obtain the dataset, please feel free to contact me via email to request the relevant data.
+If you are interested in our work and would like to obtain the dataset, please feel free to contact me via email at **2992986821@qq.com** to request access to the relevant data.

 ## 🚀 Quick Start
 1️⃣ If you wish to test our AE model, please execute：